Program Overview

 Course Requirements

-- Courses may be in any discipline, but to be considered Israel-focused at least sixty percent of the topics and readings must be about modern Israel.
+- Courses may be in any discipline, but to be considered Israel-focused at least sixty percent of the topics and readings must be about Israel.

 Grants